codefellows-seattle-javascript-401d22/37-cookies-and-auth/lab-melanie/README.md

 * **package.json**
   * a `build` script has been configured for building the app with webpack
   * a `watch` script has been configured for watching the app with webpack-dev-server
+  * a `test` script has been configured for running tests with Jest
 * **webpack.config.js**
 * **babelrc**
 * **src/** - contains frontend code